andrewhou1/GeomConsistentFR/README.md

 ```

 ## Contact
-If there are any questions, please feel free to post here or contact the authors at {houandr1, ytong, liuxm}@msu.edu, {msarkis, nbi}@qti.qualcomm.com
+If there are any questions, please feel free to post here or contact the first author at **houandr1@msu.edu**